 See how the Southern Nevada Water Authority meets the needs of the present without compromising the ability of future generations.

-By committing to sustainable practices and using a variety of alternative fuels, we've been awarded the top spot in the 100 Best Fleets in the Americas for 2018.
+By committing to sustainable practices and using a variety of alternative fuels, we were awarded the top spot in the 100 Best Fleets in the Americas for 2018.

 We have developed hydropower projects at three Water Authority facilities with a small turbine and induction generator at each site.
 As water passes through the pipeline, it turns the turbine and generates electricity.
 Combined, more than two megawatts of electricity can be generated from these systems.